 Start: Intersection of Marshalls Rd and the Traralgon-Maffra Road (C105)

 Finish: Apex Park, Stratford, beside the Avon River

-The Gippsland Plains Rail Trail is a 67km recreational trail following the former historic Gippsland Plains railway line route between Traralgon and Stratford.
+The Gippsland Plains Rail Trail is a 63 kilometre recreational trail following the former historic Gippsland Plains railway line route between Stratford and Traralgon.

 Pass through the scenic Latrobe River floodplain and over four spectacular restored bridges.

-This smooth, well packed gravel path leads to the peaceful Eaglehawk Creek, ideal for picnicking.
-While you're in Toongabbie, discover the Toongabbie wetlands or check out the Ned Stringer Memorial.
+This path leads to the peaceful Eaglehawk Creek, ideal for picnicking.

-This section has a well formed gravel path that sets out across the plains with views towards the Great Dividing Range.
-Continue through the remnant red gum forest and the lush farmland.
+This section sets out across the plains with views towards the Great Dividing Range.

-This section has a well packed gravel surface.
 Head out of Cowarr past the scenic Rainbow Creek crossing and continue through the rich river flats.
-Heyfield offers several dining and accommodation options.

 The trail follows the main railway line through quintessentially country landscape.